Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 Paris is an incredible example of a city “getting it right” because of how it breaks all the rules to be the best city for all…

-Paris did something very different with its waterfront than Brooklyn, transforming it into a vibrant destination for the public.
-The changes Paris made have placed Paris Plage on top of the global waterfront ranking in just over 20 years.
+Paris did something very different with its waterfront; it became a vibrant center of public life.
+The changes Paris made have placed Paris Plage at the top of the global waterfront ranking in just over 20 years.
 In recent years, the transformation has been spearheaded by a mayor with a human-centered vision for the city's future.

 "There are more and more of us fighting for a different vision of the world – a world that takes care of our most precious resources: the air we breathe, the water we drink and the places we share." – Anne Hidalgo, Mayor of Paris, France